 Service name: Resource exposing Type: Per-domain Capabilities Support (O M) Description Explore available resources м Provide a list with description of available resources which can be filtered per resource type.
-Resource exposing to 3rd parties be filtered per resource type.
-The entity that uses this service can select a resource and m it a "sealable".
-This action triggers inside the VRM logic the translation of the resource current information model to th one provided by the TM forum.
+Resource exposing to 3rd parties М be filtered per resource type.
+The entity that uses this service can select a resource and mark it a "sealable".
+This action triggers inside the VRM logic the translation of the resource current information model to the one provided by the TM forum.
 The resulting information model will be sent to the Offering Catalogue for the further operations required in order to create a new offer.
-A resou can be removed from the set of sealable ones: the VRM will invoke the removal of the correspondent offers to the Offer Catalogue interface.
+A resource can be removed from the set of sealable ones: the VRM will invoke the removal of the correspondent offers to the Offering Catalogue interface.
+Notes status ENUM A tuple with a couple of values: (exposed, deployed): EXPOSED/NOT_EXPOSED the resource is sealable or not Output Parameters Туре Description resourceList List List of resources found.
+The list varies based on the values of the input parameters.
+In the case of no parameters provided, the returned list will contain the complete list of resources available.
 Notes